Search This Blog

 Be that as it is, the road to hell is paved with good intentions.
 Many truths would escape the story of a mountain throwing rage monster, which is, I repeat, for all intent and purposes, framed as a superhero.
 In Age of Ultron, for example, the green dude rampaged the city; cars are crushed (all empty of course) and our intrepid hero, booted a police vehicle into two police officers with such an impact that should've killed them—that's my point.

 This Hulk bloke has the potential to be a dream character, but at the moment, he's pretty much either a badly designed hero or a cheap villain with muscles.
-He's a cognitively impaired He-Man.
+He's an intellectually challenged He-Man.
 Make him a monster or give it up.

 - Get link